csgf/glibrary/docs/tutorial.md

 # gLibrary 2.0 tutorial

-In this tutorial, we are going to use gLibrary APIs to create a demo repository, collections, to populate those with new data, exposing data from existing databases, manage authentication and authorization.
+In this tutorial, we are going to use gLibrary APIs to create a demo repository, and collections, then populate those with new data, exposing data from existing databases, manage authentication and authorization.